 Four class sessions will allow ample time for demonstrations, Q&A, and in-class work time.
 Breakout rooms will be used to give each student one-on-one time with the instructor, allowing for personalized feedback.
-An extensive handout will be provided.
+A thorough handout will be provided.

-The course fee includes an extensive kit containing: one brass line pallet tool, one brass dot tool (sourced from Revenga in Spain), three leather plaquettes (Harmatan fine leather), one booklet Manetti dukaten double gold 23.5k leaf, bottle of shellac glaire, tool polishing pad, cooling pad, pumice, cheesecloth, manicure stick, extra cotton pads.
+The course fee includes an extensive kit containing: one brass line pallet tool, one brass dot tool, three leather plaquettes (Harmatan fine leather), a tooling sample, one booklet Manetti dukaten double gold 23.5k leaf, bottle of shellac glaire, tool polishing pad, cooling pad, pumice, cheesecloth, manicure stick, extra cotton pads.